Samsung/tizen-docs/docs/guides/web/text-input/voice-control-w.md

 To use the voice control:

-1. Set up the voice control and [register callbacks](#callback).
+1. Set up the voice control and [register listeners](#callback).

    The initialization allows the voice control to distinguish your application from any other applications also using voice control.
 The registered listeners allow you to receive notifications about changes in the language, recognition result, and about any errors.

 2. Set commands.